 Oregon AFSCME Local 3669 member Marissa Franklin finished her Associate’s Degree in Business Management earlier this year—for free.

-Franklin achieved this via the AFSCME Free College Benefit, an online program that allows union members and their family members to study remotely for their certificate, associate’s degree, or a bachelor’s degree at no cost.
+Franklin achieved this via the AFSCME Free College Benefit, an online program that is sadly no longer available as of December 2024.
+This program allowed union members and their family members to study remotely for their certificate, associate’s degree, or a bachelor’s degree at no cost.

 High tuition and fees put college out of reach for Franklin after high school, which is the case for many people nationwide.
 Instead, Franklin began in a corporate sales job, transitioned to social services and then to Northwest Senior and Disability Services which Oregon AFSCME represents.